 The sources of PM10 within Hammersmith & Fulham are shown in Figure 10 where the most recent data (LAEI 2019) indicates that the largest contributor is Construction followed by Road Transport.
-Where Road Transport is projected to decline by around 29% between 2019-2030, Construction sources are projected to increase by approximately 56% over the same period and will remain the largest source of PM10 emissions in the borough.
+Where Road Transport is projected to decline by around 29% between 2019-2030, The proportion of emissions from construction sources are projected to increase by approximately 56% over the same period and will remain the largest source of PM10 emissions in the borough.